Gardening Could be the Secret that Helps You Live to 100

 A clean diet is also essential for life longevity.
 This is something gardening can definitely help with.
 Food researchers have found a link between the Mediterranean diet that is full of vegetables, legumes, fruits, whole grains, nuts olive oil and fish – with slower ageing.

 Dr Bradley Willcox – “When you eat vegetables that you’ve grown yourself, it changes everything – they taste more delicious, and it really makes a difference in the health qualities (vitamins, minerals, phytoactive compounds etc.) of the food itself.”

 Dan Buettner (blue zones) says “we recommend a diet of “90% plants, especially greens and beans”, and adds that “gardeners are more likely to plant what they want to eat.”

 We’re going back to basics with this one.
-There is no silver bullet to living a prosperous, healthy old age but we do know some fresh air, a plant-based diet and daily exercise will increase your chances of avoiding illness.
+There is no silver bullet to living a prosperous, healthy old age but we do know some fresh air, an organic balanced diet, with lots of vegetables and daily exercise will increase your chances of avoiding illness.
 Not to mention a sense of better wellbeing.

 If you’re thinking of taking gardening up as a new hobby in 2019 – check out this article on inspiring garden trends.
 This is a great starting point for getting creative in the back yard.